dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-add-an-event-handler.md

 For more information about C# events, see [Events (C#)](/dotnet/csharp/programming-guide/events/) For more information about Visual Basic events, see [Events (Visual Basic)](/dotnet/visual-basic/programming-guide/language-features/events/)

-## How to use multiple events with the same event handler
+## How to use multiple events with the same handler

 With the Visual Studio Visual Designer's **Properties** toolbox, you can select the same handler already in use by a different event.
 Follow the directions in the [Set the handler](#set-the-handler) section to select an existing handler instead of creating a new one.